 Directed by Val Guest

 Here’s yet another fine 2019 Blu-ray release that closes a big gap in Sci-fi history.
-Quatermass 2 has had a rocky ride, owing to its general unavailability for twenty years, and present-day problems sourcing acceptable elements.
-I have more on that to say below, but for starters it can be proclaimed that Scream Factory’s Blu of the second Quatermass thriller is a huge improvement on anything seen before, and it has been appointed with some very good extras.
+Quatermass 2 has had a rocky ride, owing to twenty years of general unavailability and present-day problems sourcing acceptable printing elements.
+We have more to say about that below, but for starters it can be proclaimed that Scream Factory’s Blu of the second Quatermass thriller is a huge improvement on anything seen before.
+It has been appointed with some very good extras.

 To have a respectable Blu-ray of Quatermass 2 completes the ‘Big Five’ collection of classic Brit Sci-fi, the other four being the first and third filmic adventures of Professor Quatermass, and the stand-alone thrillers These are the Damned and The Day the Earth Caught Fire.
 Quatermass 2 is simply superior filmmaking, intelligent and fast-paced.
 The screenplay repeats an explanation once or twice but for most part barrels forward, encouraging the audience to pay close attention.
 Variety’s August 27, ’57 review by Whit. dismisses the film in three short paragraphs, calling it a ‘lesser science-fiction entry,’ and ‘vague in approach.’
 ‘The yarn unfolds in fine confusion.’